The logo for Lawn.com.au

 Any gardening expert will recommend companion planting since it can enhance the growth of beetroot and protect it from pests.

-Beans
+Bush Beans

-Raised bed full of vitamins, beetroot and green beans
+raised bed full of vitamins, beetroot and green beans

 Lettuce